-The coins and collectables industry typically come with high average tickets, that’s to say, most of the items sold are priced in the hundreds or thousands.
-This simple fact alone makes your accounts especially risky for merchant providers, so the credit card processor will typically try to place a cap on the amount of each single purchase.
+American numismatic businesses have massive potential.
+The coin collecting industry typically comes with high average tickets.
+That means most of the items sold are priced in the hundreds or thousands.
+This simple fact alone makes your accounts especially risky for merchant providers.
+So the credit card processor will typically try to place a cap on the amount of each single purchase.

 The reasons are below:

-Clients purchasing coins and collectables can at times regret their purchase, because of the nature of the high costs, and return policies aren’t always very generous – therefore the customer resorts to filing a chargeback in an effort to circumvent the return policy.
+Clients purchasing coins and collectables can, at times, regret their purchase.
+Because of the nature of the high costs and return policies that aren’t always generous, customers resort to filing a chargeback in an effort to circumvent the return policy.

-Many coins and collectables business owners don’t appreciate how being high risk affects their ability to accept credit cards due to excessive chargebacks, and thus when a dissatisfied customer calls, they stand by their shop’s policies instead of being extra lenient – simply to prevent the chargeback.
+Many coins and collectables business owners don’t appreciate how being high risk affects their ability to accept credit cards due to excessive chargebacks.
+Therefore, when a dissatisfied customer calls, they stand by their coin shop’s policies instead of being extra lenient to prevent the chargeback.

-When seeking an adequate payment processor for your coins and collectables merchant account for an industry, as outlined above there can be some major hoops you might have to jump through before being approved and it can be a tedious process to successfully accepting debit and credit cards.
+When seeking an adequate payment processor for your coins and collectables merchant account for an industry, there can be some major hoops you might have to jump through before being approved.
+Coin dealers buying and selling precious metals are professional numismatists.
+And it can be a tedious process to successfully accept debit and credit cards.

-In some industries, such as those who need coins and collectables merchant accounts, the first obstacle is to find a sponsor bank who is allowed in their underwriting guidelines to serve the coins and collectables industry, and many of the larger institutions like Wells Fargo and Chase, do not allow this type of underwriting for coins and collectables merchant accounts.
+In some industries, such as those who need coin collectors merchant accounts, the first obstacle is to find a sponsor bank who is allowed in their underwriting guidelines to serve the coins and collectables industry.
+And many of the larger institutions, like Wells Fargo and Chase, do not allow this type of underwriting for coins and collectables merchant accounts.